Tirupattur: Geography

-Tirupathur is called "Sandalwood Town" due to the abundance of sandalwood trees in the surrounding hills.
-It is very close to the Yelagiri hills, a major hill station of Tamil Nadu.
-The town is at an average elevation of 388 m.
-The Jawadhu Hills, a part of the eastern ghats, are to the east of Tirupathur.
-The major group of soils found in the town are black (10 percent) and red (90 varieties).
-Tirupathur town has 56.059 km of roads.
+Tirupattur lies in the interior of northern Tamil Nadu, between the hill systems of the Eastern Ghats.
+The Yelagiri Hills rise to the north-east of the town, while the Javadi Hills lie to the east and south-east.
+The surrounding uplands form a prominent part of the physical landscape of Tirupattur district.

+The town occupies comparatively level terrain at an average elevation of about 384 m above mean sea level, with the land generally sloping from north to south.
+Red soils predominate, accounting for about 90 per cent of the municipal area, while black soils account for the remaining 10 per cent.

+Tirupattur is traditionally known as the Sandalwood City or Sandalwood Town, reflecting the occurrence of Indian sandalwood in the neighbouring hill forests, particularly the Javadi Hills, and the town's historical role in the storage and trade of sandalwood.
+Tirupattur has also been one of Tamil Nadu's designated sandalwood depot centres, together with Salem and Sathyamangalam.

 Climate

 Tirupathur is known for recording the coolest temperature in the Tamil Nadu plains during winter.
 The seasonal climate conditions are moderate and the weather is uniformly salubrious.
 The town experiences sweltering summers and warm winters.
 The town gets the majority of its rainfall during the south west monsoon period.
 September and October are the wettest months with around 400 mm of rain.
 The town also experiences fairly frequent thunderstorms in late April and May, which gives necessary relief from the heat, along with a dip in night temperatures.
 The warmest nights are in May, when the town has an average minimum temperature of 23.4 °C. The coldest nights are in January, when the average minimum temperatures drop to 16.1 °C. May is the hottest month with an average maximum of 37.0 °C. The highest ever temperature recorded in the town is 46.3 °C on 7 May 1976.
 The lowest ever recorded temperature is 10.2 °C on 15 December 1974.
 The highest 24‑hour precipitation is 167.3 mm received on 4 November 1966.
 The average annual rainfall being received in the town is 877 mm.
 The climate is classified as tropical.
 In winter, there is much less rainfall than in summer.
 This climate is considered to be a tropical savanna climate (Aw according to the Köppen–Geiger climate classification).